Senators press Trump administration on Libya arms embargo

 U.S.-made weaponry, including Javelin missiles purchased by France, has occasionally shown up in Libya.
 More frequently, American-made military aircraft like the C-17 and C-130 have reportedly been used by Turkey, the UAE and other countries to ferry equipment to the two sides.

-Rachel Stohl, an arms trade expert at the Stimson Center, said all military equipment sold under the 1976 law came with restrictions concerning sales and transfers to other countries.
+Rachel Stohl, an arms trade expert at the Stimson Center in Washington, said all military equipment sold under the 1976 law came with restrictions concerning sales and transfers to other countries.
 But beyond that, she said, the U.S. government has limited power to constrain customers from employing those weapons how they see fit.

 “Anything that is being used to violate a U.N. arms embargo is not in the terms of the license or transfer agreement, but there isn’t much the U.S. can do except naming and shaming and threatening future punishment,” Stohl said.